marsbar-toolbox/marsbar/doc/source/tutorial/gettingstarted.rst

 To run all the examples in this tutorial you will need to download and install two packages:

 #.
-MarsBaR: this tutorial uses version marsbar-0.42
+MarsBaR: this tutorial assumes marsbar version 0.44;
-#. the example dataset (version 0.3)
+#. the example dataset (version 0.3).

 To install these packages, see :ref:`download-install`

-This tutorial assumes you are using SPM8, but you can run the tutorial with SPM versions 99, 2 or 5; the results will be very similar.
+This tutorial assumes you are using SPM8, but you can run the tutorial with SPM versions 12, 8, 5, 2 or 99; the results will be very similar.

 Plan of campaign